JohnKendrick/PDielec/Sphinx/software.rst

 Examples of data sets for these packages are included with the distribution and can be found in the Examples/'Package'/preader directory.
 The program is run from the command line.
 There are several command options and these are summarised below.
 Some options may be repeated.

   - \-program program_name
-       | Program_name can be “abinit”,  "aims", “castep”, “crystal”, “gulp”, “qe”, “experiment”, "phonopy", or “vasp” and specifies the program which generated the results to be analysed
+       | Program_name can be “abinit”,  "aims", “castep”, “crystal”, “gulp”, “qe”, “experiment”, "phonopy", “vasp”, “finite_field”, or “auto” and specifies the program which generated the results to be analysed
   - \-neutral
        | Impose neutrality on the Born charge matrices
+  - \-spectroscopy infrared|raman
+       | Select IR intensities (default) or Raman activities; Raman requires tensor data.

   - \-nocalculation
        | No calculations are performed.
 This results in a single line of output with just information from the program.
 If -eckart, -mass, -masses, -neutral or -crystal have -hessian crystal have been specified they will be ignored
   - \-eckart